Why It Works

-Combine flour, non-fat milk powder, baking powder, 1/2 teaspoon kosher salt, 2 teaspoons sugar, and 2 tablespoons of spice mixture in a large bowl and whisk until homogenous.
-Drizzle 3 tablespoons milk/egg mixture into flour mixture and rub with fingertips until the flour mixture is coarse like wet sand.
+Combine flour, non-fat milk powder, baking powder, remaining 1/2 teaspoon (3g) kosher salt, remaining 2 teaspoons (8g) sugar, and 2 tablespoons of spice mixture in a large bowl and whisk until homogenous.
+Drizzle 3 tablespoons (45ml) milk-egg mixture into flour mixture and rub with fingertips until the flour mixture is coarse like wet sand.

 Remove chicken breasts from brine and pat dry with paper towels.
 Season on all sides with remaining spice mixture.
 Transfer to milk mixture and turn to coat.
 Working one cutlet at a time, allow excess milk mixture to drip off then transfer to flour mixture.
 Turn to coat, pile extra mixture on top of cutlet, and press down firmly to adhere as much mixture as possible to the meat.
 Lift cutlet, shake off excess flour, then slowly lower into hot oil.
 Repeat with remaining breasts.

 Cook, turning breasts occasionally until golden brown and crisp on all sides, and chicken is cooked through, about 4 minutes total.
 Transfer to a paper towel-lined plate.

 Place 2 pickles on each bottom bun and a fried chicken cutlet on top.
 Close sandwiches, then cover with an overturned bowl or aluminum foil and allow to rest for 2 minutes to steam buns.
 Serve immediately.